-Spiritual Direction : In 2004, Sarah completed a three-year training in spiritual direction through the Spiritual Direction Institute located at the Mercy Center in Burlingame, California).
-As a spiritual director grounded in the wisdom tradition of anam cara, Sarah meets with individuals as a spiritual director, and has facilitated in-person and online workshops on the topics of writing a spiritual autobiography, writing as a spiritual practice; and creativity as a lifelong journey.
+Spiritual Director: Sarah completed a three-year training program in spiritual direction In 2004, through the Spiritual Direction Institute (founded and facilitated by the Mercy Center in Burlingame, California).
+As a spiritual director grounded in the wisdom tradition of anam cara, Sarah meets with individuals and has facilitated in-person and online workshops on such topics as: writing a spiritual autobiography; writing as a spiritual practice; and creativity as a lifelong journey.
 She currently resides in Washington state.